LuridSorcerer/pokemon-stadium-2-randomizer/README.md

 ## Building

 This program uses wxWidgets for its GUI. wxWidgets 3.0.4 was used while developing this program.
-The "core" randomization code does not have any external requirements.
+The randomization code itself does not have any external requirements.

+### Command line

+I have not yet written Makefiles for the command line version, as it is currently just an experiment.
+You should be able to simply build it with g++.

+Make sure your ROM is in the same folder as the executable and named "ps2.z64".

+`g++ src\main-cli.cpp -o bin\ps2rand.exe`

 ### Linux

 Currently unable to build on my laptop, something broke with the dependency packages.
 I might either reinstall the OS on here and start over, or change to a newer version of wxWidgets.
-Regardless, I want to do a command-line rewrite first to get the complete logic down.
+Regardless, I want to do a command-line rewrite first to get the complete logic finished first.

 1. [Set up wxWidgets](https://wiki.codelite.org/pmwiki.php/Main/WxWidgets30Binaries#toc2)
     * `sudo apt-key adv --fetch-keys http://repos.codelite.org/CodeLite.asc`